MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 For more information, see the full [Optimization target list](xref:microsoft.quantum.reference.qio-target-list).

-## The power of quantum
+## Why using quantum computing: the power of quantum

-Quantum computing makes use of wave-like properties of nature to encode information in qubits that can process highly complex calculations more quickly.
-When designed to scale, quantum systems will have capabilities that exceed our most powerful supercomputers.
-As the global community of quantum researchers, scientists, engineers, and business leaders continue to collaborate to advance the quantum ecosystem, we expect to see quantum impact accelerate across every industry.
+Quantum computing makes use of wave-like properties of nature to encode information in qubits, so it can process highly complex calculations more quickly.
+When designed to scale, quantum computers will have capabilities that exceed our most powerful supercomputers.

 The quantum bit, or qubit, is the basic unit of quantum information.
 Whereas a classical bit holds a single binary value, 0 or 1, a qubit can be in a “superposition” of both values at the same time.
-This enables quantum mechanical effects such as interference, tunneling, and entanglement, which in turn empower quantum algorithms for faster searching, better optimization, and greater security.
-When multiple qubits are connected, these properties can deliver significantly more processing power than the same number of classical bits.
+This enables quantum mechanical effects which in turn empower quantum algorithms for faster searching, better optimization, and greater security.
 For instance, 4 bits are enough for a classical computer to represent any number between 0 and 15.
 In opposition, with 4 qubits a quantum computer can represent **every** number between 0 and 15 at the same time!

 ### Quantum computing

 Quantum mechanics is the underlying "operating system" of our universe.
-It describes how the fundamental building blocks of nature behave.
 Nature's behaviors, such as chemical reactions, biological reactions, and material formations, often involve many-body quantum interactions.
-Classical computing, which uses binary states, is increasingly challenged as the size of the system grows.
 For intrinsically simulating quantum mechanical problems, quantum computing is promising, because quantum states can be used to represent the natural states in question.

-Quantum computing harnesses quantum mechanics to enable computations that can solve remarkably complex problems.
 Applied to areas such as financial services, machine learning, chemistry, biology, and materials development, quantum computers can aid in development far beyond the capacity of present-day supercomputers.
 Researchers and businesses can model complex scenarios in risk management, cybersecurity, network analysis, vaccine development, and materials science.
 When quantum systems are designed to scale, they'll have capabilities that exceed our most powerful supercomputers.

 To learn more about quantum computers and quantum algorithms see [What is quantum computing?](xref:microsoft.quantum.overview.qdk-overview).